jackeichen/pydiskcmd/README.md

 While in Windows, rarely find out an open source user level disk tool.
 I hope it is convenient to handle a disk in windows as if it is in Linux.

 This project is more of a code collection, it was born and grow in the open source codes from github.
-Thanks to these contributors.

 License